ultraleap/PlayRecorder/README.md

   - This requires setting your project API Compatibility Level to .NET 4.x / .NET Framework
 - [Unity Editor Coroutines](https://docs.unity3d.com/Packages/com.unity.editorcoroutines@1.0/manual/index.html)

 Currently only verified to run on Windows and Standalone Windows builds.
+It has also been confirmed to run on [Android](https://github.com/ultraleap/PlayRecorder/wiki/Android-Recordings) based VR headsets.
 Other platforms may work however are beyond scope.

 ## Disclaimers
 PlayRecorder is licensed under [Apache 2.0](LICENSE).